nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - `sort -d so/a sb/c`

 Expected output:
-- All deliveries, if any, will be sorted by cost in ascending order.
+- Deliveries sorted by their `COST` in ascending order are shown.

 #### Here's how it would look like in the app:
 ![sort command](images/sortDeliveriesCommand.png)